lukahhcm/Awesome_Environment_Scaling/README.md

 ### ➤ Dynamic Scaling
-*Scaling dynamics establishes non-stationary learning targets and distinct action and state spaces, which is critical for encouraging robust agent generalization*
+*Scaling dynamics focuses on creating an environment that changes task complexity based on agent performance, helping agents learn and adapt to new challenges and goals.*

 - [RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments](https://arxiv.org/abs/2511.07317) ![](https://img.shields.io/badge/abs-2025.11-red)